FSD50K: An Open Dataset of Human-Labeled Sound Events

 \subsection{FSD50K and AudioSet}

-Because FSD50K and AudioSet are based on the same ontology and thus are partially compatible, we discuss the main similarities and differences between both.
+As FSD50K and AudioSet are based on the same ontology and thus are partially compatible, we discuss the main similarities and differences between both.
 Table~\ref{tab:fsd_aset} summarizes some of them.

 Both datasets use the AudioSet Ontology for organization, however FSD50K uses a smaller subset.
-All classes in FSD50K are represented in AudioSet, except \textit{Crash cymbal} as well as four classes that are blacklisted in AudioSet but not in FSD50K (\textit{Human group actions}, \textit{Human voice}, \textit{Respiratory sounds}, and \textit{Domestic sounds, home sounds}).
-The official AudioSet release consists of audio features pre-computed at a time resolution of 960ms, released under CC-BY-4.0 license.
+All classes in FSD50K are represented in AudioSet, except \textit{Crash cymbal} as well as four classes that are blocked in AudioSet but not in FSD50K (\textit{Human group actions}, \textit{Human voice}, \textit{Respiratory sounds}, and \textit{Domestic sounds, home sounds}).
+The official AudioSet release consists of audio features pre-computed at 960ms-resolution, released under CC-BY-4.0 license.
 FSD50K provides audio waveforms under several CC licenses as decided by Freesound users.
-In terms of stability, FSD50K is downloadable as several zip files from its Zenodo page.\textsuperscript{\ref{foot_zenodo}} AudioSet features can be downloaded as a tar.gz file from the AudioSet website.\textsuperscript{\ref{foot_audioset_download}} The original YouTube video soundtracks, however, are gradually disappearing as they are subject to deletions and other issues (Sec. \ref{sec:intro}).
-As seen in Table~\ref{tab:fsd_aset}, AudioSet's dev set is significantly larger than FSD50K's whereas AudioSet's eval set is roughly twice that of FSD50K.
+In terms of stability, FSD50K is downloadable as several zip files from its Zenodo page.\textsuperscript{\ref{foot_zenodo}} AudioSet features can be downloaded as a tar.gz file from the AudioSet website.\textsuperscript{\ref{foot_audioset_download}} The original YouTube video soundtracks are gradually disappearing as they are subject to deletions and other issues, and their usage may be affected by copyright policies (Sec. \ref{sec:intro}).
+AudioSet's dev set is significantly larger than FSD50K's whereas AudioSet's eval set is roughly twice that of FSD50K.
 Since AudioSet has a vocabulary 2.6 times larger, this means that in some classes there is more evaluation content in FSD50K.
 Clips in AudioSet last $\approx$10s, whereas in FSD50K their length varies from 0.3 to 30s.
-Hence, label weakness is more homogeneous in AudioSet, whereas it varies significantly in FSD50K, yielding quasi-strong labels as clips get shorter, and much weaker labels in the longest clips.
+Thus, label weakness is more homogeneous in AudioSet, whereas it varies significantly in FSD50K, yielding quasi-strong labels as clips get shorter, and much weaker labels in the longest clips.